 If you wish to, then you can rent a taxi in Narkanda itself to drive you to the peak and bring back.
-There is no shared taxis running on this route so it would have to be a private taxi.
+There are no shared taxis running on this route so it would have to be a private taxi.
 The cost will depend on your negotiation skills but expect it to be between Rs.
-1000 to Rs.
-1500.
+500 to Rs.
+1000.

 Hatu Peak Weather

 Make sure that you are carrying a jacket while going to the Hatu peak.
 It may be warm and pleasant in Narkanda but at top of the peak, it will definitely be windy and cold.
 If you were thinking of camping at the peak for the night then you must bring a warm sleeping bag; good quality tents to keep the wind out and woolens as well to stay warm.

 During winter, the Hatu peak remains completely snowed out and it will probably be impossible to get to the top.

 Hotels at Hatu Peak

 There are no hotels at top of the peak.
 You will have to stay in Narkanda town, visit Hatu and return back to Narkanda.

 Hatu Peak Camping